silver-hornet/silver-hornet.github.io/_posts/2020-09-14-prototype-number-wizard.md

 To improve it further (and to prevent some new bugs), I could also add a reference to the UI buttons in the code above, and then disable the Higher and Lower buttons once the guess equals gameMin or gameMax.
 This could be done with something like `higherButton.SetActive(false)` (assuming a game object reference to higherButton exists in the script).

+Lastly, a nice little addition to this prototype would be a click sound every time the player clicks any of the buttons.
+This could easily be accomplished by adding an AudioSource, adding an AudioClip to it, then using `AudioSource.Play()` in the if statements further above.

 ## Unity and C# Documentation
 - [Access Modifiers](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/access-modifiers)